Aaron-Muuo/carve/README.md

-# ripple-php
+# Ripple framework

-Simple php framework
+A simple yet powerful PHP framework that embraces modularity for a faster and quality driven development.